Pensacola Beach, Florida: Public transportation

 Escambia County Area Transit (ECAT) provides bus transportation seven days per week.

 Government and infrastructure

 Escambia County Fire Rescue operates Fire Station #13 in Pensacola Beach.
 The Escambia County Sheriff's Office has Precinct 1 covering Pensacola Beach, operated out of the Pensacola Beach Sheriff's Substation.

+The primary road entrance to Pensacola Beach is the Bob Sikes Bridge, a 0.7 mi toll bridge that connects to the city of Gulf Breeze.
+The bridge is owned by the government of Escambia County, and collected tolls are used to fund improvements to Pensacola Beach infrastructure.
+As of 2019, the bridge carries around 26,000 cars per day.